EmorZz1G/SimAD/README.md

 https://drive.google.com/drive/folders/1dDH3JRivRYEU02riHzGFUu74OxiwDax6?usp=sharing [^1]

 [^1]: The model trained on MSL dataset is too large.
-We will upload it in the future.
+We are willing to upload it in the future.